united-security-providers/usp-core-waap/src/docs/openapi-validation.md

           scope:
             requestBody: true
             responseBody: false
+            logOnly: true
 ```

 'schemaSource' section specifies a Kubernetes ConfigMap resource that contains the OAS schema that will be used for validation.

 'scope' section allows to turn on or off the validation for request and/or response bodies.
 Request headers are always validated.
+Optionally, the 'logOnly' mode can be activated, in which case the validation won't fail, but only be logged upon an error.